 |2||20 - 29|

 |9||30 - 39|

 |6||50 - 59|

 |2||60 and over|

-This question is optional, but with your help we would like to monitor changes in attendance over time.
+This question is optional, but with your help we would like to see who our audience is over time.

 |2||CEO/Company Director/Senior Manager|